 - Enhance career growth and increase job mobility in the risk management sector

-- Become a part of the global elite group of risk management professionals who are FRM-certified
+- Become a part of the global elite group of risk management professionals who are certified as Financial Risk Managers

 - Be recognized globally as a leader in financial risk management

 - Command better remuneration package and job opportunities